Th3Av1at0r/CIS106-Avi-Schmookler/README.md

 ## Assignment 3

-To be honest I didn't learn much if anything from this assignment considering the fact that I have gone far ahead on flowgorithm so that I could create my own code for personal use.
-However, the concept of this project is very usefull because it teaches about inputs and how to use what one inputs in different ways.
+To be honest I didn't learn much if anything from this assignment considering the fact that I have gone far ahead on flowgorithm so that I could create my code for personal use.
+However, the concept of this project is very useful because it teaches about inputs and how to use what one inputs in different ways.
 The project that I did, project 2, I felt was a very fun, simple project.
+I also did Activity 1 because it seemed useful.
+I plan on using this to allow inputs while editing information for Data Science projects to show possibilities of outcomes.